Skip to main content

 Description

-CVE-2026-5634 is a medium severity SQL injection vulnerability in projectworlds Car Rental Project version 1.
+CVE-2026-5634 is a SQL injection vulnerability in projectworlds Car Rental Project version 1.
 0. The issue exists in the /book_car. php file within the Parameter Handler component, where the fname argument can be manipulated to perform SQL injection.
-The vulnerability can be exploited remotely without authentication.
-No official patch or remediation guidance is currently available, and no known exploits are reported in the wild.
+This vulnerability can be exploited remotely without authentication.
+The CVSS 4.
+0 base score is 6.
+9, indicating a medium severity level.
+No official patch or remediation guidance is currently available, and there are no known exploits in the wild at this time.

 AI-Powered Analysis